CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

 ```

-### Handling bounces

-If you provide a `bounce` variable in your request SMTPeter will notify you
-if it was unable to deliver the message by sending a bounce report to the
-given email address.
-Note that if the receiving mail daemon first accepts
-the message and later decides it does not like it after all, this variable
-will be ignored (as it is not sent to the receiving mailer daemon) and the
-Return-Path or envelope address is likely used instead, depending on the
-configuration of the mailer daemon.

 The variables can be either provided as regular POST data, or they can be encoded in JSON.
 If you
 use JSON, the content-type should be set to application/json.